VR and MIDI

 |VR ‘Midi CONTROL’||16||1-16|

-receive are midi signals that can be received in the VR from other device (keyboards, computers, …).
+RX messages are midi signals that VR can received from other device (keyboards, computers, …).

 Depending on the midi channel, the received midi signals are routed either to the ‘VR keyboard engine’ or the ‘hidden VR GM2 engine’.

-– VR in ‘MIDI MODE 1’: all channels 1-15 directed to the VR GM2 engine and none to keyboard engine
+– VR in ‘MIDI MODE 1’: incoming channels 1-16 are routed to VR GM2 engine and none to keyboard engine

 |RX Channel||MIDI MODE 2||MIDI MODE 1||MIDI MODE KEYBOARD|

 |1||Keyboard engine ‘solo manual’||GM2 engine||Keyboard engine ‘lower manual’|

 |2||Keyboard engine ‘pedal manual’||GM2 engine||Keyboard engine ‘lower manual’|